 The function should return 0 or None to indicate a successful build of the target file(s).
 The function may raise an exception or return a non-zero exit status to indicate an unsuccessful build.

 '''

 def build_it(target=None, source=None, env=None):

 build the target from the source

 return 0

-a = Action(build it)

 '''